FaisalAbusharar/CVDA/README.md

 - Copy text & images directly to your PC's clipboard
 - Retrieve current clipboard contents remotely (Including images)
 - Remote file (including image and video) sending to your PC
+- User-locked protection (commands can only be run by you).

 ---